Cacti/documentation/SNMP-New-Data-Query-Walkthrough.md

 ---
-Note: Don't forget to set `<direction>output</direction>` for all variables/fields, that should be stored in RRD files and be graphed!.
+Note: Don't forget to set `<direction>output</direction>` for all variables/fields, that should be stored in RRDfiles and be graphed!.
 This is the mistake that occurs most often.

 ### Defining the Data Template